Delhi Sultanate: Sayyid dynasty (1414–1450)

+The tomb of Muhammad Shah at Lodi Gardens, New Delhi.

 The Sayyid dynasty was founded by Khizr Khan and it ruled the Delhi Sultanate from 1415 to 1451.
 Members of the dynasty derived their title, Sayyid, or the descendants of the Islamic prophet, Muhammad, based on the claim that they belonged to his lineage through his daughter Fatima.
-Abraham Eraly thinks his forebears were likely that Khizr Khan's ancestors were likely descendants of an Arab family who had long ago settled in the region of Multan during the early Tughluq period, but he doubts his Sayyid lineage.
-A.L.
-Srivastava shares a similar viewpoint.
-According to Richard M. Eaton and Simon Digby, Khizr Khan was a Punjabi chieftain from Khokhar clan.
+Modern historians consider their claim of sayyid descent doubtful, although several scholars suggest him to have descended from an Arab family settled in Multan, while according to Richard M. Eaton and Simon Digby, Khizr Khan was a Punjabi chieftain from Khokhar clan.

 The Timurid invasion and plunder had left the Delhi Sultanate in shambles, and little is known about the rule by the Sayyid dynasty.
 Annemarie Schimmel notes the first ruler of the dynasty as Khizr Khan, who assumed power as a vassal of the Timurid Empire.
 His successor was Mubarak Khan, who renamed himself Mubarak Shah, discontinued his father's nominal allegiance to Timur and unsuccessfully tried to regain lost territories in Punjab from Khokhar warlords.

-The tomb of Muhammad Shah at Lodi Gardens, New Delhi.

 With the power of the Sayyid dynasty faltering, Islam's history on the Indian subcontinent underwent a profound change, according to Schimmel.
-The previously dominant Sunni sect of Islam became diluted, alternate Muslim sects such as Shia rose, and new competing centres of Islamic culture took roots beyond Delhi.
+The previously dominant Sunni sect of Islam became diluted, alternate Muslim sects such as the Shia rose, and new competing centres of Islamic culture took root beyond Delhi.

 In the course of the late Sayyid dynasty, the Delhi Sultanate shrank until it became a minor power.
 By the time of the last Sayyid ruler, Alam Shah (whose name translated to "king of the world"), this resulted in a common northern Indian witticism, according to which the "kingdom of the king of the world extends from Delhi to Palam", i.e. merely 13 km.
 Historian Richard M. Eaton noted that this saying showcased how the "once-mighty empire had become a joke".
 The Sayyid dynasty was displaced by the Lodi dynasty in 1451, however, resulting in a resurgence of the Delhi Sultanate.